cyrusobrien/cyrusobrien/_pages/photos.md

             <div class="item">
                 <img src="{{ site.url }}{{ site.baseurl }}/images/picpic/Gallery/FF1_6.jpg" alt="Slide 4" />
                 <div class="carousel-caption">
                     <p>This is a photo of Bill Glass (a linebacker for the Cleveland Browns and prison evangelist) speaking at Florida State Prison in 1973 or 1974.
 Like most of these photos, it was unmarked in the archives.
-A former prisoner with whom I conducted several oral history interviews helped me identify the photograph.</p>
+A former prisoner with whom I conducted several oral history interviews helped me identify the photograph.
+To indicate that he trusted his audience, Glass would his Superbowl ring into the crowd and invite prisoners to take close look at it.</p>
                 </div>
             </div>